kosmas12/xmusic/README.md

 Backspace will go up one directory.
 Also if you pick a directory in the file picker, Enter will enter that directory.

+Y on a controller or R on a controller in the file picker will refresh the directory listing.

 Xbox:

 A will toggle pause.

 B will exit to dashboard if the program is in the file picker, will exit to file picker if playing a song.

+Y in the file picker will refresh the directory listing.

 # How to compile